textcreationpartnership/A00191/README.md

 ##Content Summary##

 #####Front#####
-Articles to be inquired of the clergie set foorth by the reuerend father in God, Thomas Bishop of Li
+Articles to be inquired of the Clergie: Set foorth by the Reuerend Father in God, Thomas Biſhop of L
 #####Body#####

+1. Articles.

-Articles to be inquired of the clergie set foorth by the reuerend father in God, Thomas Bishop of Li **Types of content**
+1. Articles to be inquired of the Laytie.

+1. ¶Iniunctions of the Reuerende Father in God Thomas by the ſufferaunce of God byſhop of Lincoln̄ giuen in his firſt viſitation, Anno Domini.
+1571. to be obſerued within the Dioces of Lincoln̄.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!